 Lake Hartwell Fishing Report

 Catfish: Good.
-Captain Bill Plumley reports that channel catfish are still biting well all over the lake, particularly in the 15-40 foot range.
+Captain Bill Plumley (864-287-2120) reports that channel catfish are still biting well all over the lake, particularly in the 15-40 foot range.
 Cut bait (herring or other fish), dip bait, nightcrawlers, as well as other choices will all catch fish.
 The blue catfish bite has also started to pick up and some really nice fish have been caught Santee-style drifting.
 Pulling fresh cut herring or perch on the bottom in 15-40 feet of water has been working, and some nice blues have also been picked up on live herring (often as a by-catch).
-Flatheads can be caught early and late, the best action may be at night fishing around stick-ups and brush fairly shallow in 5-10 feet of water.
-Brush on top of humps is particularly strong and live bream and perch are the best baits.
+Flatheads can be caught early and late, but the best action often comes night fishing around stick-ups and brush fairly shallow in 5-10 feet of water.
+Brush on top of humps is particularly strong and live bream and white perch are the best baits.
 Blue catfish are generally out in deeper water where they will spend the summer in the timber – and are very difficult to catch.

 DHEC Fish Advisories: Due to PCB advisories visit http://www.scdhec.gov/environment/water/fish/Advisories/hartwell.htm before consuming any Lake Hartwell fish.